DanEager19/DanEager19/README.md

 I upload some of my class code as private repos.
 I also have some other side-projects, scripts, dotfiles, etc. <br>

 My areas of study, whether in classes or on my own, generally revolve around cybersecurity, web applications, and computer networking.
-I have expereince with LAMP, Node, React, Mongo, and more!
+I have expereince with LAMP and MERN.
+I'd like to start branching out into thing such as MEAN, Petite-Firebase, Django, Web Assembly, or Ruby on Rails.

 Some Stats: